flowingsalt/Deltamath-Bot/README.md

-Unlock the power of efficient learning with our Delta hacks!
+Unlock the power of efficient learning with our Deltamath hacks!

 Designed to help students master Delta questions effortlessly, our tool provides accurate answers and valuable insights to enhance your problem-solving skills.